-This unit's package includes the LGC-12w GPS module.
+The LCX-25C, LCX-26CHD, LCX-110C and LCX-111XCHD packages include the LGC-2000 GPS module.
 This device contains the unit's external antenna and receiver for GPS and WAAS signals.
-The antenna/receiver module comes with a 25-foot extension cable.
-This module can be mounted on a flat surface or pole, or a magnet is included for temporary mounting on any ferrous surface.
-(The LGC-12s GPS module sold with earlier Lowrance equipment will work with your unit, but it will not receive WAAS signals.)
+The antenna/receiver module comes with a 25-foot Y-adapter extension cable.
+This module can be mounted on a flat surface or pole, or an optional magnet is available for temporary mounting on any ferrous surface.

-LGC-12 Module, bottom view (left) and top view (right).
+LGC-2000 Module, bottom view (left) and top view (right).

 You need to select an antenna installation location that has a clear, unobstructed view of the sky.
+After the module is installed, connect it to the unit.
+The LGC-2000 can communicate with your GPS unit either directly (using the supplied extension cable) or through a NMEA 2000® network.

-After the module is installed, route the cable to the unit, plug it in the center socket on the back and your system is ready to use.
-See the module's instruction sheet, publication part number 988-0147-39, for complete installation directions.
+See the module's instruction sheet, publication part number 988-0147-981, for complete installation instructions.